VeinsOfTheEarth/RivGraph/README.md

 For examples of what RivGraph does, see this AGU poster: https://www.researchgate.net/publication/329845073_Automatic_Extraction_of_Channel_Network_Topology_RivGraph

-For description of part of the algorithm, see this paper: https://www.earth-surf-dynam-discuss.net/esurf-2019-19/ [under review].
+For description of part of the algorithm, see this paper: https://www.earth-surf-dynam-discuss.net/esurf-2019-19/ [accepted].

 If you have questions, contact me at j.....k@gmail.com